Tutor78/readme-generator/README.md

 ## Installation

-You must first clone the files to your machine and then run npm install to download the required dependancies in order to run this application.
+You must first clone the files to your machine.
+Next you need to navigate to the folder that you cloned the files to and then run npm install to download the required dependancies in order to run this application.

 ## Usage